On this page:

 To apply for occupational licences and registrations administered by the Business Licensing Authority (BLA) you must satisfy various eligibility requirements.
 The BLA conducts checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify the eligibility of applicants and associated people to hold a licence or registration.

-Applicants and each person associated with an application must:
+If you cannot complete online identification, applicants and each person associated with an application must:

 - fill in and sign the Consent to national criminal history and other record checks form